homemadearcade/zero/BACKLOG.md

 TODO CHORES BACKLOG

+KNOWN BUG - if you spawn and destroy all of a type at the same time, the new spawned ones are not detroyed

 Hero Name -> Player

 Physics member?
 Cuz right now movement is like two members and like ok physics and graphics for an object can maybe just be on the sprite?